henri/spb/README.md

 <br/>

 #### Tor Network Access
-The [Tor Project](https://www.torproject.org/) is one of the [tools](https://github.com/henri/spb#warning-disclaimer) which are worth being arware of in regards to SPB [web-browser privacy](https://github.com/henri/spb/#shield-privacy).
+The [Tor Project](https://www.torproject.org/) is powerful [tools](https://github.com/henri/spb#warning-disclaimer) to arm yourself with in terms of protecting your privacy.

-By default SPB will launch an isolated private browser session within a new instance of Brave.
-When SPB is installed and if you are running the fish shell you will also have the ability to start a [Tor browser session right from the command line](https://github.com/henri/spb/#fish-shell-wrappers).
-The Tor project is a powerful privacy tool which is also used by [Tails](https://github.com/henri/spb/#warning-disclaimer) project when you open a web browser (both projects are interelated).
+By default SPB will launch an private browser session within a new isolated instance of Brave.
+Turning on Tor is possible from within the Brave session.

+With SPB installed it is possible to quickly start an isolated Tor session within the Brave Browser right from the [command line](https://github.com/henri/spb/#fish-shell-wrappers).
+This is a great way to quickly access the web via the Tor network, when the protection of [Tails](https://github.com/henri/spb/#warning-disclaimer) is not required.
+The Tor project is a powerful privacy tool which is an intregal part of the [Tails](https://github.com/henri/spb/#warning-disclaimer) project.

 Brave also makes contributing to the Tor network stright forward with the built in [Snowflake](https://snowflake.torproject.org/) extension.
 To enable the SnowFlake extension use [this link within Brave](brave://settings/privacy).
 Learn more about [SPB privacy](https://github.com/henri/spb#shield-privacy).